genesiscommunitysuccess/docs/Type-of-contribution.md

 Documentation is written using [Markdown format](markdown-syntax.md).

 Thank you very much for your interest in contribution to the Docs.
 We encourage you to contribute to docs by creating PRs on your own.
-To enable the community to contribute to a better documentation, we listed below some types of contribution we are currently accepting from the community.
+To enable the community to contribute to a better documentation, we have listed below some types of contribution we are currently accepting from the community.
 Take a look below.

 ## What you can contribute